Used Car: 2011 Lexus HS Review

 The 2011 Lexus HS is ranked:

 When it was new, critics liked that the 2011 Lexus HS 250h essentially drives like a normal car, and that it brings a Lexus-like luxury to the hybrid game.
 However, many noted that perhaps the HS is trying to juggle too much, as it might not be efficient enough for hybrid aficionados and it isn’t as opulent as most luxury cars.
 However, for those looking for something in the middle, the HS is a good compromise.
-It also has a great reliability score, though its safety score isn’t as high as many in the class.

 The HS 250h’s hybrid powertrain pairs a gas engine with two electric motors for a combined output of 187 horsepower.
 Most critics said that even though the HS isn’t particularly peppy, it has enough power for your daily commute.
 There are four driving modes, ranging from Eco for the best fuel economy to Power for the most immediate throttle response.
 Fuel economy is rated at 35/34 mpg city/highway, which is good for the class, though some competing hybrids beat those estimates.
 The HS can carry up to 12.1 cubic feet of cargo in its trunk, which is low for the class.